bivex/bivex.copyright-notice-0.1.0/README.md

 }
 ```

-### Profile Switching
+### Profile Switching with Author Customization
-To switch between copyright profiles:
+To switch between copyright profiles and customize the author name:
 1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
 2. Type "Select Copyright Profile"
 3. Choose your desired profile from the list
+4. Enter your name or company name when prompted
-4. The extension will immediately start using the selected profile's template
+5. The extension will save your author name and immediately start using the selected profile's template

+**Author names are saved per profile**, so you can have different authors for different types of projects (personal, company, open source, etc.).

+**Quick Profile Switching**: Use the "⚡ Quick Switch (keep current author)" option to change profiles without modifying the author name.

+### Profile Diagnostics
+If you encounter issues with profile selection:
+1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
+2. Type "Diagnose Copyright Profiles"
+3. Check the Developer Console (Help → Toggle Developer Tools) for detailed diagnostic information

+The diagnostic command will show:
+- Number of available profiles
+- Currently active profile
+- Author names for each profile
+- Troubleshooting suggestions

 ### Individual Entrepreneur / Sole Proprietor